 Doing this work, even if it’s only part time or reserved for senior members of a business, is good PR.
 It shows both a willingness to share and an ability to speak on it with authority.
 It can also help you to distill what you’ve learned into bitesize chunks, which in turn may allow you to create better pitches for new clients.

 On the other side, if you are looking to upskill, FE colleges are also the place to gain industry knowledge from those looking to share it.
 As the Bocconi University paper proclaimed: learning from experts in different skill areas boosts creativity in a company, so enrolling in a further education course covering perhaps an aspect of your own industry that you are not particularly familiar with will no doubt help you look at future tasks in a new way.

 Aside from increasing your R&D budget to send more employees on further education courses, there are several steps you can take to improve your knowledge sharing internally.
 The Harvard Business Review recommends creating a designated learning space in your office as one of these, as this will indicate to employees that learning on the job is actively encouraged at your company.

 Another tip is to reward employees for sharing knowledge.
 This doesn’t have to mean giving obvious rewards like a slice of cake for each insight shared; simply giving employees due credit for being helpful by contributing should be enough.

-Through building a knowledge sharing culture, your employees can forget the philosophy of Linchpin and instead embrace the innovation and creativity that is generated by the free exchange of ideas.
+Through building a knowledge sharing culture, your employees can forget the philosophy of Linchpin and instead embrace the innovation and creativity that is generated by the free exchange and teaching of ideas.